JakeWnuk/ptt/README.md

 Options:
   -f value
         Read additonal files for input.
-  -i int
+  -i value
-        Starting index for transformations if applicable. (default 0) -k value
+        Starting index for transformations if applicable.
+Accepts ranges separated by '-'. (default 0) -k value
         Only keep items in a file.
   -m int